VilledeMontreal/workit/README.md

 -   Instead of depending directly from a Camunda client, this project provides an abstraction layer.
 This way it’s easier to change the client or to make your own.
 -   You want to have a worker standardization.
 -   Uniformisation.
 Indeed, you can use both platforms depending project needs.
--   Added features like Opentracing.
+-   Added features like automated tracing.
 -   This package enforce feature parity between Zeebe and Camunda BPM through the client libraries.
 Some features exposed to the Camunda BPM platform are not presents in this package because we couldn't provide them if we switch to Zeebe.
 This limitation is to guide developers to prepare migration.

 ## Quickstart